pshrmn/curi/packages/curi/docs/API/addons/pathname.md

 # pathname addon

-The `pathname` addon allows you to generate location pathnames for `uri`s simply by knowing the `uri`'s name.
-This even works with nested `uri`s by joining their path with their ancestors' paths.
+The `pathname` addon allows you to generate location pathnames for routes simply by knowing the route's name.
+This even works with nested routes by joining their path with their ancestors' paths.

 The `pathname` addon is **always** included in the config's addons.